VolkovLabs/business-charts/README.md

 - Based on the ECharts 5.3.3.
 - Supports Light and Dark mode synchronized with Grafana Theme.
 - Supports SVG and Canvas renderer.
+- Includes USA and World maps.
+Allows to add custom Map files in the `maps` folder.

 ## setOption() Function